ClaytonAllenThompsonII/OpenScaleTest/firmware/particle-sketch/readme.md

-SparkFun Beehive Particle Sketch
+SparkFun Inventory Measurement Particle Sketch
 ===========

-This is the sketch that is used on the Particle Core.
+This is the sketch that is used on the Particle Photon.